 We’ve recently become enamored with film sessions with Brian Shaw.
 It’s the final piece of the puzzle in terms of creating an authentic story about our family because it limits the amount of editing, culling, and perfecting that can be done.
 Film captures a moment with exactly the amount of imperfection that feels sincere, memorable, and beautiful.

 I’m a strong proponent of the less is more philosophy.
 Instead of being weighed down by thousands of iphone photos, I can take solace in knowing that two to three photography sessions per year with the Shaws capture my family growing and changing and help to preserve our story for years to come.

 Maura Winkler is a parent to three children with husband Charles Winkler and a midwife at Fika Midwifery in Buffalo, NY.

-Are you interested in a socially distanced, outdoor family sessions here in Buffalo, NY?
+Are you interested in documenting your family in the upcoming months here in Buffalo, NY or somewhere beyond?
 If you’d like to learn more, you can say hello here.
 We’d love to learn more about you and your family!